mbowe4/CR-MacroLab-Spring-MovieDatabase.SQL.JDBC.JPA/README.md

 ### 2A: People

-Create a `PersonService` class.
+Create a `service.PersonService` class.
 These will be used to manipulate the contents of the database given program requirements.
 Remember to use a `JdbcTemplate` to provide access to your database.
-All database access logic and sorting/filtering should be handled by your `PersonService` and the SQL queries it issues to the database.
+All database access logic and sorting/filtering should be handled by your `service.PersonService` and the SQL queries it issues to the database.

-You can provide your `PersonService` to any controller that needs it by marking it as a `@Service` class and autowiring it into the appropriate controller.
-Remember that you will also need a corresponding `Person` class to hold the data in transit.
-You do not need to use any of the JPA annotations (`@ID`, `@Entity` etc.) in your Person class.
+You can provide your `service.PersonService` to any controller that needs it by marking it as a `@Service` class and autowiring it into the appropriate controller.
+Remember that you will also need a corresponding `domain.Person` class to hold the data in transit.
+You do not need to use any of the JPA annotations (`@ID`, `@Entity` etc.) in your domain.Person class.

 Support the following operations:

-- Add a `Person` to the database
+- Add a `domain.Person` to the database
-- Update an existing `Person` in the database
+- Update an existing `domain.Person` in the database
 - Remove a person from the database
 - remove a list of people from the database
 - find all people with a particular first name, last name, or birthdate